UnderwaterOwlbear/underwaterowlbear.github.io/Pages/cairn.md

 | Not Surprised | 1d4 moves away | 4d6 moves away |
 Table: Distance of Encounters

-**Actions** Each combatant may make one move (typically ~30 ft) and one action (such as an attack, a spell, another move, or interacting with something).
+**ACTIONS** Each combatant may make one move (typically ~30 ft) and one action (such as an attack, a spell, another move, or interacting with something).

-**Initiative** Actions are resolved in the following phases each round of combat.
+**INITIATIVE** Actions are resolved in the following phases each round of combat.
 Player characters must make a **REF** save to act before their enemies in a given phase.

 1. Missile and thrown weapons
 2. Movement
 3. Melee weapons
 4. Magic

-**Attacks & Damage** The attacker rolls their weapon damage.
+**ATTACKS & DAMAGE** The attacker rolls their weapon damage.
 The defender's Armor is subtracted from the damage result (note that no-one can have more than 3 Armor).
 The remaining total is subtracted from the defender's HP.

-**Impaired** attacks deal d4 damage regardless of weapon. **Enhanced** attacks deal d12 damage regardless of weapon.
+**IMPAIRED** attacks deal d4 damage regardless of weapon. **ENHANCED** attacks deal d12 damage regardless of weapon.

-**Blast** weapons deal damage to all targets in the area.
+**BLAST** weapons deal damage to all targets in the area.
 If unsure how many targets can be affected, roll the related damage die for a result.

-**Critical Damage** If damage reduces a defender's HP below 0, the remaining damage is subtracted from the defender's **FORT** ability.
+**CRITICAL DAMAGE** If damage reduces a defender's HP below 0, the remaining damage is subtracted from the defender's **FORT** ability.
 Then, the defender must make a **FORT** save to avoid **critical damage**.
 Note that sometimes, ability score damage and critical damage may be directed at **REF** or **WILL** abilities, as noted in the attack description.

 If this save is failed, the defender is...